Authentic Lessons for 21st Century Learning

 5 Minute(s)

-Divide students into groups of 3-4.
-Display slide 3 of the attached Lesson Slides.
-Ask students to consider: “What does it mean to be a good citizen of our democracy?”
+Use the attached Lesson Slides to guide the lesson.
+Organize students into groups of 3–4.
+Display slide 3 and ask students to consider the question on the slide, “What does it mean to be a good citizen of our democracy?”

-Have students use their phones or open their devices and go to https://www.menti.com/.
-Give students the custom Mentimeter code for your prepared word cloud to connect them with the presentation.
-As students enter their responses, use the “presentation” mode on Mentimeter to display the word cloud on the board as it is being created.
+Introduce students to the Collaborative Word Cloud instructional strategy.
+Have students use their phones or school devices to navigate to menti.com.
+Have students enter the code on the slide to access the prepared word cloud.
+Have students respond to the question within Mentimeter.
+As students enter their responses, use the “Presentation” mode in Mentimeter to display the word cloud on the board as it is being created.

-Once all responses have been submitted, you may call on students to share their observations about the ideas that were contributed to the word cloud.
-Additionally, you can offer your insights.
+Once students submit their responses, call on individuals to share out their observations about the ideas in the word cloud.
+Additionally, you can offer your own insights.

 Explore